<h1″>Disability rights

 UN Convention on the Rights of Persons with Disabilities, Art 24 UN Convention on the Rights of the Child, Art 23

-In the time since that 2003 case, New Zealand ratified the United Nations Disability Convention, which recognises that disabled people have the right to an education without discrimination and with equal opportunities.
 Also, because New Zealand’s Supreme Court, our highest court, hasn’t looked at this issue, it could still be worth taking it through the courts for someone who has enough money and energy to do so.

-Taking a case under the Bill of Rights Act" itemprop="name">Taking a case under the Bill of Rights Act
+Taking a case under the Bill of Rights Act 1990

-New Zealand Bill of Rights Act 1990, ss 5, 19 Case: MOH v Atkinson [2012] NZCA 184
+New Zealand Bill of Rights Act 1990, ss 5, 19 Human Rights Act 1993, s 21 Case: Ministry of Health v Atkinson [2012] NZCA 184

 As well as rights under the Education Act (see above), the New Zealand Bill of Rights Act might make a future court case about access to education more successful.
 The Act says that everyone has the right to be free from discrimination from government and state officials, including state schools, and including on the grounds of disability.
 This right is one that you can take to court to get enforced.
 The Bill of Rights Act says that the government can put limits on that right, but those limits have to be reasonable.
+For more information, see: “Government bodies, public services, and schools”.

 How can I enforce my right to education without going to court?